 Some of these tasks are a “set up once and run.”
 But some, like updating WordPress, are an ongoing process.
 Updates can come weekly, sometimes daily.
 Here’s your checklist to a worry-free operation:

-Let’s see what you need to do to ensure your site is well-maintained, safe and user-friendly.
+Let’s see what you need to do to ensure your website is well-maintained, safe and user-friendly.

 1. Run regular backups